Mcanroe/SpaceX-Pipeline/evidence/pages/index.md

 Yes, but a lot them use an outdated API.

-Additionally, I believe effective dashboarding prioritizes the end user.
-Many SpaceX dashboards seem to visualise every data point possible.
+Many SpaceX dashboards also seem to visualise every data point possible.

 In contrast, my dashboard focuses on presenting key essentials (launch count overview, past and upcoming launches).